AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/indexing-tab.md

 ![product index table(s)](../../assets/tools/observation-for-adobe-commerce/indexing-tab-4.jpg)

-This frame looks at product index tables across a selected timeframe.
+The **[!UICONTROL product index table(s)]** frame looks at product index tables across a selected timeframe.
 This query is looking at the duration of any datastore operations against tables with ‘%product%’ in the table name.